 Warm up... the first 5kms

 The first rapids are some of the steepest.
-In the rainy season it almost feels like it is one rapid all the way to lunch!
+In the rainy season it almost feels like it is one rapid!
 In the dry season, this part is a technical decent.
-The entire morning stretch is lined with primary forests.
+The first stretch is lined with primary forest.
 You will see rare birds, mists dancing through the mountains, and find great places to float in between the whitewater.
 Many of the local rafting companies skip this portion due to the extra effort it takes to get here.
 We think it is absolutely worth the 4x4 trek and we run this section year round!